 We also refer to ‘the city’ and ‘the City’.
 When we refer to ‘the city’, we are referring to London as a whole.
 When we use the capital C instead we are referring specifically to the City of London, the so-called ‘Square Mile’ where many of London’s financial institutions are concentrated, as well as major London sights such as St Paul’s Cathedral and the Tower of London.

-- 1 Best areas to stay in London – What to Consider
+- 1 Best areas to stay in London – Getting around London

-Best areas to stay in London – What to Consider
+Best areas to stay in London – Getting around London

 Getting into London from your airport